AEGIC is an independent, not-for-profit company established in 2012 to increase value in the Australian grains industry.

 We have offices in Perth and Sydney staffed by leading industry experts.
 Our facilities include research laboratories, pilot mill, pilot bakery and commercial analytical laboratories.

-- identifying new markets and future opportunities for Australian grain;
+- developing new market opportunities and high value alternative uses for Australian grain;

 - Market insight

 - Future trends